The World Heath Organization has declared the new coronavirus a global public health emergency. What does that mean? And what are the dangers?

 In the case of the new coronavirus, a PHEIC declaration risked being seen as “an affront to China’s image and sovereignty,” Gostin said.
 But Tedros praised China’s response to the outbreak.
 “In many ways, China is actually setting a new standard for outbreak response,” he said in his official statement.
 “It’s not an exaggeration.”

-Countries at greatest risk
+Countries at greatest risk with coronavirus

 Many of the past and ongoing outbreaks that have led to PHEIC declarations have hit poorer countries, which have less developed health systems and are at higher risk of disease transmission.